erew123/alltalk_tts/README.md

 #### 🔵 Linux Installation
 DeepSpeed requires access to the **Nvidia CUDA Development Toolkit** to compile on a Linux system.
 It's important to note that this toolkit is distinct and unrealted to your graphics card driver or the CUDA version the Python environment uses.

-Finetuning note - The **Nvidia CUDA Development Toolkit v11.8** is essential for AllTalk Finetuning so if you wish to use Finetuning, compiling DeepSpeed with v11.8 will simplify things later down the line.

 <details>
 	<summary>Linux DeepSpeed - Text-generation-webui</summary>